tensorflow/docs/site/en/api_docs/python/tf/distribute/HierarchicalCopyAllReduce.md

-* <b>`num_packs`</b>: values will be packed in this many splits.  `num_packs` should be greater than or equals 0.
-When it is zero, no packing will be done.
+* <b>`num_packs`</b>: values will be packed in this many splits.  `num_packs` should be greater than 0.

 #### Raises:

-ValueError if `num_packs` is negative.
+ValueError if `num_packs` is zero or negative.